 Based in Lubbock, Texas

-“Our planet is our home, and it brings me various emotions through experiences with nature, landscapes, people, and cultures.
-From the scary howls of coyotes to the serene sounds of water trickling, I try to communicate some of my experiences, including those with nature, through music.
-I believe we humans can experience nature through multiple lenses, and it can bring us some joy, serenity, tranquility, comfort, and peace.”
+“Our planet is diverse, and I see that diversity through my experiences with people, animals, nature, and landscapes.
+From the scary howls of coyotes to the serene sounds of water trickling, I try to communicate some of my experiences with nature and landscapes through music.
+I believe we humans can experience nature through multiple lenses, and when it is at its calmest, it can bring us some joy, serenity, tranquility, comfort, and peace.”

 Frank Duarte is an American composer, songwriter, and conductor.
 His music transcends conventional boundaries creating a programmatic approach full of luxuriant emotion, perception of color, and a palette of sonorities that makes it organic and innate.
 Recipient of two Global Music Awards for composer and song, for “Te Tengo Dentro, Todo el Tiempo” (upon its debut on social media was view by more than a quarter of a million people), Duarte has been granted two ASCAP Plus Awards and has had works performed throughout the United States, Japan, Greece, and Colombia by professionals and secondary, collegiate, and community ensembles.
 His music has been featured throughout universities including in seminars and conferences at Ball State University, The University of North Carolina at Greensboro, and Universidad del Cauca and recitals and concerts at the University of North Texas, Texas Tech University, Mills College, and Snow College among others.